u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 .. v9: added maintenance commission + obligations
 .. v9a: minor clarification to allow OE commission even without maintenance
 .. v9b: 2021-01-12 - update requirements for Partnership levels
-.. v10: 2023-01-09 - change Odoo SH commission rate to 50%
+.. v10: 2023-01-09 - change Thrive Bureau ERP SH commission rate to 50%
 .. v11: 2023-05-19 - updated partnership requirements, some clarifications

 .. note:: Version 11 - 2023-05-19

 | BETWEEN:
-|  Odoo S.A., having its registered office at Chaussée de Namur, 40, 1367 Grand-Rosière,
+|  Thrive Bureau ERP S.A., having its registered office at Chaussée de Namur, 40, 1367 Grand-Rosière,
-|  Belgium, and its affiliates (collectively referred to as “ODOO”)
+|  Belgium, and its affiliates (collectively referred to as “Thrive Bureau ERP”)
 | AND:
 |  _____________________________________________, a company having its registered office at
 |  _____________________________________________________________________________________.
 |  (hereinafter referred to as “PARTNER”)

-ODOO and PARTNER are individually referred to as a "Party" and collectively referred to as "the Parties".
+Thrive Bureau ERP and PARTNER are individually referred to as a "Party" and collectively referred to as "the Parties".

 1 Purpose
 =========
-The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, access to the Odoo Enterprise Edition software, and under which PARTNER complies with the obligations set out hereafter.
+The purpose of this agreement is to set forth the conditions under which Thrive Bureau ERP provides services to PARTNER, access to the Thrive Bureau ERP Enterprise Edition software, and under which PARTNER complies with the obligations set out hereafter.

-ODOO hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Odoo Enterprise Edition" to customers.
+Thrive Bureau ERP hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Thrive Bureau ERP Enterprise Edition" to customers.

-PARTNER commits to doing its best effort to sell Odoo Enterprise contracts to its clients.
+PARTNER commits to doing its best effort to sell Thrive Bureau ERP Enterprise contracts to its clients.
-To support that, PARTNER will market in priority the "Odoo Enterprise Edition" version to prospects and customers.
-PARTNER still has the option to sell services on other versions of the software, like "Odoo Community Edition", should it be needed.
+To support that, PARTNER will market in priority the "Thrive Bureau ERP Enterprise Edition" version to prospects and customers.
+PARTNER still has the option to sell services on other versions of the software, like "Thrive Bureau ERP Community Edition", should it be needed.

 2 Term of the Agreement
 =======================